 It is the first jungle painting of Rousseau.
 It shows a tiger, illuminated by a flash of lightning, preparing to pounce on its prey in the midst of a raging gale.
 The artist wanted to exhibit his paintings at the Paris Salon but was rejected.
 In the end, he exhibited it under the title Surpris!, at the Salon des Indépendants, which was unjuried and open to all artists.
 The painting received mixed reviews.
 Most critics mocked Rousseau’s work as childish, but Félix Vallotton (one of my favorite artists, check our article about his woodcuts here) said of it:

-The Hungry Lion was the second jungle painting to mark Rousseau’s return to this genre after a ten-year hiatus caused by the generally negative reception to Tiger in a Tropical Storm.
-Rousseau based the central pair of animals on a diorama of stuffed animals at the Paris Muséum national d’histoire naturelle, entitled Senegal Lion Devouring an Antelope.
-The painting was presented alongside works by the young painters Henri Matisse, André Derain, and Maurice de Vlaminck, whose explosive color and bold brush strokes led one critic to describe this landmark exhibition as the “cage aux fauves” (cage of wild beasts).
-This epithet gave rise to the term “fauvism,” still used today to describe the early work of Rousseau’s young colleagues.
+The Hungry Lion was the second jungle painting to mark Rousseau’s return to this genre after a ten-year hiatus caused by the generally negative reception of Tiger in a Tropical Storm.
+Rousseau based the central pair of animals on a diorama of stuffed animals at the National Museum of Natural History, entitled Senegal Lion Devouring an Antelope.
+The painting was presented alongside works by the young painters Henri Matisse, André Derain, and Maurice de Vlaminck, whose explosive color and bold brushstrokes led one critic to describe this landmark exhibition as the “cage aux fauves” (cage of wild beasts).
+This epithet gave rise to the term Fauvism, still used today to describe the early work of Rousseau’s young colleagues.

 Yadwigha in a beautiful dream

 On the rivers [or flowers], the verdant trees,

 Rousseau’s work continued to be derided by the critics up to and after his death in 1910, but he won followers among his contemporaries, such as Pablo Picasso, Henri Matisse, and Henri de Toulouse-Lautrec – they all loved his works.